-Prerequisite or Co-requisite: PHYS 56
+Prerequisite or Co-requisite: PHYS 100 & 100L, or PHYS 197E

 DISL majors only.
 Classroom instruction and laboratory training covering the purpose, design, theory, and operating principles of electrical/electronic systems.
-Special emphasis will be placed on developing the skills required to test, service, and repair electrical/electronic components and associated systems.
+Special emphasis will be placed on developing the skills required to test, service, and repair electrical/ electronic components and associated systems.
 (240 hrs. lect./lab. per term)